saksham2001/saksham2001.github.io/_projects/14_project.md

 ## Why an Automated Screening Kiosk?
 The COVID-19 pandemic exposed a weakness in how public spaces handle health screening: manual temperature checks, visual inspection for mask compliance, and ad-hoc sanitization.
 These processes are slow, labor-intensive, error-prone, and increase close-contact exposure.
 At the same time, large-scale diagnostic testing is too expensive and impractical for continuous use.
 This project targets the gap: a fast, reliable *first-line screening system* that flags potential risk while maintaining social distancing.

-The goal was to design and build an **automated, self-service screening kiosk** capable of rapidly assessing key COVID-19 indicators—mask usage, body temperature, blood oxygen saturation (SpO₂), and pulse rate—while minimizing physical contact and human intervention.
+The goal was to design and build an **automated, self-service screening kiosk** capable of rapidly assessing key COVID-19 indicators (mask usage, body temperature, blood oxygen saturation (SpO₂), and pulse rate) while minimizing physical contact and human intervention.
 The system needed to be accurate enough to be meaningful, fast enough to avoid bottlenecks, accessible to a wide range of users, and inexpensive enough to justify real-world deployment.

 Rather than treating this as a purely machine learning or sensing problem, I approached it as a full systems challenge: integrating sensing theory, signal processing, computer vision, embedded hardware, user interface design, accessibility standards, and cost analysis into a single deployable platform.